fieldtrip/website/getting_started/ricoh.md

 The first three components of `headshape.fid` denote the digitized anatomical landmarks, NAS, LPA, and RPA.
 The middle five components, 'HPI_3', 'HPI_1', 'HPI_2', 'HPI_4', and 'HPI_5', denote the "digitized" HPI points that corresponds to the HPIs (marker coils), 'CPF', 'LPA', 'RPA', 'LPF', and 'RPF', respectively.
 The values of the positions of these digitized points are given by those in the MEG (i.e., dewar) coordinate.
 The last five components of 'headshape.fid' are secured for reading the HPI (marker coils) information and accordingly provides the information of the HPI positions with the label of 'CPF', 'LPA', 'RPA', 'LPF', and 'RPF'.

 On contrary to an exported .con file, an original (not-exported) data file (.con, .ave, .mrk) contains only HPI information without digitized points.
-The `headshape.fid` of an original data file provides only marker-coil informatio
+The `headshape.fid` of an original data file provides only marker-coil information

     headshape = ft_read_headshape(fullfile(meg_path, meg_file));